Kubernetes vs OpenShift: 5 Key Differences

 1. RedHat Enterprise Linux CoreOS

 Red Hat acquired CoreOS sometime back, and now it comes bundled with OpenShift.
-Due to this new change, maintenance tasks are pretty simplified, and administrators don't have to do things manually.
-CoreOS takes care of running hosts, and if any of them fails, it is replaced with a new host, without downtime.
+This new change simplifies maintenance tasks, and administrators don't have to do things manually.
+CoreOS takes care of running hosts, and if any of them fail, they are replaced with a new host without downtime.

-Redhat Enterprise Linux CoreOS is now more refined and provides a lightweight and container-optimized Linux distribution for your apps.
+Redhat Enterprise Linux CoreOS is now more refined and provides a lightweight, container-optimized Linux distribution for your apps.

 2. Role-Based Access Control